 As a mathematician, I developed a framework with eight (8) pillars, which I use to detect weak points, define new strategic goals, enhance the team, tune the customer engagement process and optimize the technology landscape.
 Over 100 combined experiences by Kristen Hayer and myself validated this structure, the Customer Success Performance Index™ (CSPI).

-In this blog, I am sharing with you my approach, and recommend you leverage it as you are developing your strategic plans.
+In this blog post, I am sharing with you my approach, and recommend you leverage it as you are developing your strategic plans.

 The Customer Success Performance Index™